Lockwood-Community-Church/bylaws/bylaws.md

     Elders.
 Leaving the Eldership does not preclude future service in the position, subject to the regular Elder selection process.
-Upon completion of a three-year term, an Elder’s name may be placed on the annual ballot for reaffirmation by consensus (as defined in Article X of the LCC Constitution).
+Upon completion of a three-year term, an Elder’s name may be placed on the annual ballot for reaffirmation by consensus (as defined in Article VI of the LCC Constitution).

 10. <ins>Dismissal of Elders</ins>
     Any person may at any time show cause in writing why an Elder should be